Key Points:

 9. Simplifying Complex Medication Schedules

-Users with multiple prescriptions at different times of day benefit from dispensers that can handle complex schedules, ensuring that morning, afternoon, and evening doses are organized seamlessly [5].
+Users with multiple prescriptions at different times of day benefit from dispensers that can handle complex schedules, ensuring that morning, afternoon, and evening doses are organised seamlessly.

 10. Enhancing Quality of Life Through Stress-Free Routines